Domestic policy of the Evo Morales administration: Morales coalition prevails

 Pressures from the Morales-led coalition caused president Gonzalo Sánchez de Lozada to stop forced eradication.
 To address some of his opponents concerns in 2003 he initially proposed allowing families to cultivate small plots of coca but in the face of strong pressure from the US Embassy he withdrew the idea.
 Gonzalo Sánchez de Lozada resigned the presidency due to the Bolivian Gas War.
 When his successor Carlos Mesa was unable to stem the increasing conflict over distribution of wealth from fossil fuel production he also resigned.
 Morales's support from coca farmers was seen as a large reason for his victory to the open presidential office in the 2005 election.

 On his way to vote during the 2005 election Morales carried a coca plant.
 After it was declared that he was the front runner in the election he called for a referendum on how the plant should be controlled.
 Countering US fears that he would ignore coca cultivation expressly done for narcotic purposes Morales said, "There won't be the free cultivation of the coca leaf."
 He also called on America to enter into an agreement with Bolivia to truly fight drug trafficking.
 He repeated his position calling for "zero cocaine production and zero drug trafficking, but not zero coca growing or zero cocaleros [coca growers]."
 He announced his government would study whether the amount of coca allowed for legal traditional consumption should be increased.
 At the time coca growing was legal on 29,000 acres (120 km2) of the Yungas valley with lesser area in the Chapare region.

 Morales Presidency

 In early 2006, soon after taking office, Morales traveled to the tropical region of Chapare and met with a crowd of 20,000 consisting mainly cocaleros.
 A garland of coca leaves was placed around his neck and more leaves placed upon a straw hat he donned to shield him from the sun.
 He told the crowd, "The fight for coca symbolizes our fight for freedom.
 Coca growers will continue to grow coca.
 There will never be zero coca."

-There is much disagreement between Morales's administration and the United States regarding anti-drug laws and cooperation between the countries, but officials from both countries have expressed a common desire to work against drug trafficking, with Sean McCormack from the U.S. State Department reinforcing the support of Bolivian anti-drug policy, and Morales repeatingly calling for zero cocaine production and zero drug trafficking.
+There is much disagreement between Morales's administration and the United States regarding anti-drug laws and cooperation between the countries, but officials from both countries have expressed a common desire to work against drug trafficking, with Sean McCormack from the U.S. State Department reinforcing the support of Bolivian anti-drug policy, and Morales repeatedly calling for zero cocaine production and zero drug trafficking.